Get Free Solar Panel Quotes

 Tesla solar tiles

-Just as Tesla made electric cars look cool, they’ve transformed solar tiles into something understated and beautiful – though they're not yet available to be installed in the UK.
+Just as Tesla made electric cars look cool, they’ve made solar tiles that are understated and appealing.
+But they’re not yet available to be installed in the UK.

-The clean-energy aficionados from California have created their very own solar tiles, built with photovoltaic cells made by Panasonic.
-Elon Musk announced the new product in fabulous style on the set of Desperate Housewives in late 2016.
+California’s clean-energy aficionados have created their own solar tiles, built with Panasonic photovoltaic cells.
+Elon Musk announced the new product on the set of Desperate Housewives in late 2016.

-The tiles are extremely tough (up to three times stronger than a traditional roof tile), available in four styles (Textured, Smooth, Slate, or Tuscan), and come with an infinite warranty.
-You just have to wait a while (and pay a lot) if you want them.
+The tiles are extremely tough (up to three-times stronger than a traditional roof tile), available in four styles (Textured, Smooth, Slate, or Tuscan), and they have an ‘infinite’ warranty.
+If you want them, you just have to wait a while (and pay a lot).

-Tesla solar roof tiles aren't currently available in the UK, and it's unclear when the first UK installations are going to happen.
+Tesla solar roof tiles aren’t currently available in the UK, and it’s unclear when, if at all, the first UK installations are going to happen.

 Based on this, here are the expected costs of a Tesla solar roof: